Charlotte Arts

 WEBSITE: http://www.performingartsctr.org

-DESCRIPTION: Opened 1976, Spirit Square is a community center focusing on arts education.
-Its venue is the 720-seat McGlohon Theatre, which was originally First Baptist Church sanctuary.
+DESCRIPTION: Opened in 1976, Spirit Square is a community center focusing on arts education.
+Its venue is the 720-seat McGlohon Theatre, which was originally the First Baptist Church sanctuary.
 The theatre has been carefully restored to enhance its architectural details.
-Spirit Square’s second theatre is the black-box style Duke Power Theatre which seats 180, is home to the Actor’s Theatre.
+Spirit Square’s second theatre is the black-box style Duke Power Theatre which seats 180 patrons and is home to the Actor’s Theatre.
 The theatre is named in honor of jazz pianist Loonis McGlohon of Charlotte.
-In 1997, Spirit Square was absorbed by North Carolina Blumenthal Performing Arts Center.
+In 1997, Spirit Square was absorbed by the North Carolina Blumenthal Performing Arts Center.

 BOX OFFICE: Mon-Sat 10a-6p at 130 North Tryon Street